Who Is Lily Tomlin?

 'Grace and Frankie'

-In 2015, Tomlin starred with Fonda in the Netflix series Grace and Frankie, in which they play two women whose lives are rocked after their husbands fall in love.
+In 2015, Tomlin starred with Fonda in the series Grace and Frankie, in which they play two women whose lives are rocked after their husbands fall in love.
 Tomlin received an Emmy nomination for Outstanding Lead Actress in a Comedy Series for her performance.
-She also received two Golden Globe nominations—one for her role on Grace and the other for the big-screen outing Grandma.
+She also received two Golden Globe nominations — one for her role on Grace and the other for the big-screen outing Grandma.

 In August 2013, it was reported that Tomlin and Wagner might marry after 42 years together, an announcement that came soon after the federal ruling in support of same-sex marriage, deeming the Defense of Marriage Act unconstitutional and striking down Proposition 8.